-Corequisite: None Recommended Preparation: "C" grade or higher or "Pass" in BOT 096, 097, 101AB or equivalent, ENGL 098R or ESL 105 or equivalent reading level
+Recommended Preparation: "C" grade or higher or "Pass" in BOT 096, 097, 101AB or equivalent, ENGL 098R or ESL 105 or equivalent reading level. .5 hour lecture, 1.5 hours laboratory

 Designed for students who want to learn the most commonly used features of a popular word processing software package.
 Upon completion, students will be proficient in using text editing and formatting commands to produce typical business documents, and in using the mail merge feature to produce form letters, labels and envelopes.
 Those desiring more in-depth coverage of these and additional topics should consider enrolling in BOT 120, 121, 122.
 Not open to students with credit in BOT 121, 122.
 CSU